alik7-cmd/beverage_maker/readme.md

 ## Decision

+- We decided to develop no user interfaces for this particular project.
+This project is more focused on how to design a structure of a beverage machine.
-As per the design, The software is very open for any future requirements.
+- As per the design, The software is very open for any future requirements.
-We also have the support to sell other _**types**_ of beverages such as Ice-cream and Beers.
+- We also have the support to sell other _**types**_ of beverages such as Ice-cream and Beers.

 ## References